Before starting the thesis

 • Immediately note down all sources used.

 • Information retrieval ensures that your thesis is based on up-to-date, reliable information.
-With it, you demonstrate that you have command of the field’s research knowledge and can apply it in practical development or research work.
+With it, you demonstrate a good understanding of research in the field and can apply it in practical development or research work.

 • Information literacy and information retrieval guidance is part of RDI studies in different degree programmes.
-These provide more guidance on how to determine the need for information, the different channels for searching for information, and source criticism.
+These provide further guidance on identifying information needs, using different search channels, and critically evaluating sources.

 During the planning and implementation phases of your thesis, you can also make information retrieval guidance appointments at the library.